Saivivek04/Tic-Tac-Toe/README.md

 ---------
 7 | 8 | 9

 ...

 ## Code Explanation
--display_board(): This function prints the current state of the game board to the console after each move.
+- display_board(): This function prints the current state of the game board to the console after each move.
--player_move(player): This function allows the current player to make a move by selecting a number between 1-9 that corresponds to a spot on the board.
+- player_move(player): This function allows the current player to make a move by selecting a number between 1-9 that corresponds to a spot on the board.
--check_winner(player): This function checks if the current player has won the game.
+- check_winner(player): This function checks if the current player has won the game.
--play_game(): This is the main function that drives the entire game.
+- play_game(): This is the main function that drives the entire game.

 ## Contact Information
 - **Email**: saiuppala2003@gmail.com